-We love a bit of nonsense in our house so this rhyming book is well read!
+We love a bit of nonsense in our house so UPSYDOWN TOWN is very well read!
 It isn’t really a story, just a lovely nonsensical description of a land where everything is a bit topsy turvy.
 Fun elements include fish and various other animals flying in the sky, birds swimming in the sea, thin elephants, trains driven by walruses and planes piloted by chickens.

 This book also provides a child with lots of opportunities to count.
 My daughter loves counting the elephants (there are over 30 so it’s still a big challenge for her!) and the bananas in the sky.
 The rhyming and the counting make it a very interactive book to share.